pomponchik/skelet/README.md

 - [ ] 'yaml' format support
 - [ ] 'json' format support
 - [ ] The ability to turn-off thread safety
+- [ ] A set of standard validators for basic field types

 Links to add here: